adorable-ring/bath/README.md

 A <200-line Python FastAPI service that wraps a pre-trained automatic speech recognition model and exposes a JSON HTTP API for inference.

 ### Usage Instructions (Linux)
-To start the server from the project repository's root, run the command: ansible-playbook ansible\site.yml -i localhost,
+To start the server from the project repository's root, run the command:<br>
+ansible-playbook ansible\site.yml -i localhost,

 ### Usage Instructions (Windows)
-To start the server, first Docker must be installed and running.
+To start the server, first Docker must be installed and running. <br>
 Find installation instructions here: https://docs.docker.com/desktop/setup/install/windows-install/

-Then from the project repository's root, run the command: docker build -t myapp:latest . docker run -d --name myapp -p 8000:8000 --restart unless-stopped myapp:latest
+Then from the project repository's root, run the command:<br>
+docker build -t myapp:latest .<br>
+docker run -d --name myapp -p 8000:8000 --restart unless-stopped myapp:latest

 Use Swagger UI to test the API endpoints.
 In a browser, enter localhost:8000/docs in the URL